 Here is the final edition of our Red Rock 4 Wheelers college of 4 wheeling.
 You have progressed from a complete novice, to a confirmed wheeler.
 You are now ready to take your final exams before you move on to pick your own trails.
-During your first year you did trails rated at 2, 2 & 4.
-For your sophomore year, you were advanced to trails rated at 3, 4 & 4. page 82).
-Day two features the Seven Mile Rim Trail (Rated 4) (Wednesday, April 12th).
-(For complete description of the trail see page 108).
-The first half of this trail will allow you to get a bird's eye view of the Copper Ridge Trail's beginning section, all the while offering more and different 4wd challenges.
+During your first year you did trails rated at 2, 3 & 4.
+For your sophomore year, you were advanced to trails rated at 3, 4 & 4.